opensafely/documentation/docs/getting-started/how-to/create-a-code-repository-for-your-project/index.md

-## How to create a code repository for your project

 !!! info
     A "code repository" is where code gets published on GitHub.
     This is not to be confused with a codespace.